dmathijs/c-7.0-in-a-nutshell/chapters/Chapter 14/notes.md

 > Note that is it is legal to introduce async when overriding an non async virtual method, as long as the signature is kept the same.

-Upon encountering an awayt expression, execution returns to the caller and the CLR attaches a continuation to the awaited tasks, ensuring that when the task completes, execution jumps back into method and continues where it left off, returning the value or re-throwing the exception.
+Upon encountering an await expression, execution returns to the caller and the CLR attaches a continuation to the awaited tasks, ensuring that when the task completes, execution jumps back into method and continues where it left off, returning the value or re-throwing the exception.

 Coarse-grained concurrency put's the concurrency high in the calling tree, in a UI application this will force us to call Dispatcher.BeginInvoke(..) littering the code.